-I've had the fortune of trying a black sapote (also known as chocolate pudding fruit or chocolate sapote) and it's a really interesting and novel experience.
-The fruit has the consistency of pudding when ripe, and the taste is sort of indescribable.
-It's not exactly like chocolate, but it is thick and rich and smooth and definitely has chocolate overtones.
+I've had the fortune of trying a black sapote (also known as chocolate pudding fruit or chocolate sapote), and it's a really interesting and novel experience.
+The fruit has the consistency of pudding when ripe, and the taste is indescribable.
+It's not exactly like chocolate, but it is thick and rich and smooth and has chocolate overtones.

 From a gardener's point of view, the black sapote is one of the three plants that is called "sapote" (along with white and mamey), but it is not related to the other two.

 The black sapote is a member of the persimmon family.
 Like the others, however, it grows in Mexico and Central America, and it can be grown as a fruiting tree in the extreme southern parts of the United States, especially South Florida.
 As with other tropical fruit, these are not a natural plant for the indoor gardener, but they can be propagated from seed and are excellent novelty plants if you happen to get viable seed.